-The use of digital technologies is a mandated component of the Victorian Curriculum F-10.
+The use of digital technologies is a mandated component of the Victorian Curriculum F-10 and also a required component of many units in the senior school curriculum.

 Safe and appropriate use of digital technologies, including the internet, apps, computers and tablets, can provide students with rich opportunities to support learning and development in a range of ways.